bet01/workshops/docker/README.md

 Docker Compose is a great tool for development.
 Let’s say you are developing a project which requires MS SQL, CockroachDB & Kafka.
 Every day when you start development you will need to run docker run for these 3 images, and remember the settings needed.
 This is time consuming and painful, this is where Docker Compose comes in!

 Docker Compose allows you to create a file, which you can safely store in your source code repo, which defines what you want.
-So all you have to do before starting development is run docker-compose up
+So all you have to do before starting development is run `docker-compose up -d`

 Create a file called docker-compose.yml and past the following into it: